unit logo

 Don’t:

-• Lump several responsibilities together and assign large percentages of time.
+• Combine several responsibilities and assign large time percentages.

-• Use abbreviations or technical terms without an explanation.
+• Use abbreviations or technical terms without explanation.

 Commonly Used Action Verbs